 - Compare the growth and speed of lentils versus chickpeas or beans.

 - Compare the growth of the seeds in light or in darkness.

 - Keep a nature journal.
 Write down the day of germination, first leaf…

 - Draw the progress each day to keep track of their growth.

 - Measure the length of the lentils as they evolve and keep track on a graph.

-See more posts for babies and toddlers.
+See more posts for babies, toddlers and children.